Roger Wilson (actor): Personal life

 Wilson was married to Estée Lauder model Shaun Casey from 1978 to 1983.

 After his divorce, he became supermodel Christy Turlington's first serious boyfriend at age 18.
 They dated from 1987 to 1993.
-Turlington told Cosmopolitan magazine and Dennis Miller, when he had a brief, late-night talk show, that she and Wilson were married.
+Turlington told both Cosmopolitan magazine and Dennis Miller, when he had a late-night talk show, that she and Wilson were married.
 However, it was a spiritual, and not a legal ceremony.
 Wilson introduced Turlington to yoga and she moved to California briefly to live with him.
 Turlington had his initials and a rose tattooed on her ankle, which she later removed.
 Turlington and Wilson broke up in 1993.

 Wilson later dated Elizabeth Berkley, best known from TV show Saved by the Bell, in the late 1990s.
 In 2000, Wilson filed a $40 million lawsuit against fellow actor Leonardo DiCaprio, claiming that DiCaprio encouraged his friends to physically assault Wilson after an argument relating to Berkley.
 Wilson claimed his larynx was badly damaged.
 DiCaprio was alleged to have pursued Berkley whilst she was in a relationship with Wilson and Wilson confronted DiCaprio over the accusation.

+Wilson also had relationships with Kelly LeBrock, Diane Lane, and Nicollette Sheridan.

-In 2009, Page Six reported that, having used up the money in his trust fund and striving for success as a musician, he had taken work as a bartender in New York.
-The owner, surprised at the recognition of his new employee by "every A-list patron", found out from Wilson about his life and subsequently resolved to appoint him manager at a new location in Los Angeles.
-Having worked as a wellness coach and been the lead guitarist and singer for the band Num, in 2018 Wilson founded the club 7908 in Aspen.
+Having worked as a wellness coach and having been the lead guitarist and singer for the band Num, Wilson founded the club 7908 in Aspen in 2018.
+It closed in April 2022.